 • Information regarding registration and costs of the German language course

 You might get a partial reimbursement of the course fee for the university preparation programme (VWU) through a grant provided by the University of Vienna.
-The application period for this grant (for courses in the winter semester of 2017/18) starts on 15 June 2016 and ends on 25 July 2017.
+The application period for this grant (for courses in the summer semester of 2018) starts on 1 November 2017 and ends on 15 December 2017.

 • Information regarding grants (in German)